AliceGonzalez/Accessibility-Widget/README.md

 ## Credits

 This widget was originally created by Erik Olson, Meredith Wynn, and Robin Davis of the User Experience department at NC State University Libraries in 2021.
-It has been adapted and customized for GBC Library Site by Alice Gonzalez, including theme color modifications and integration into the website.
+It has been adapted and customized for the GBC Library Site by *Alice Gonzalez*, including theme color modifications, integration into the website, and code adjustments to specifically apply the widget to Springshare's LibGuides, a content management system widely used by academic and public libraries to create research guides, manage library resources, and support students and researchers.